FreeCAD/FreeCAD/src/Mod/Path/Tools/README.md

 1. Any unnamed constraint will not be editable for a specific tool
 1. Once the sketch is fully constrained, close the sketch
 1. Rotate the sketch around the z-axis
-1. Save the document as a new file in the Template directory
+1. Save the document as a new file in the Shape directory
    * Before saving the document make sure you have _Save Thumbnail_ selected, and _Add program logo_ deselected in FreeCAD's preferences.
    * Also make sure to switch to _Front View_ and _Fit content to screen_